Carlton Junior and Infant School

 • Birth to 5 matters

 These documents have been used to help design our long term planning.
-The document plans the objectives we want to cover each half term using the non-statutory guidance from Birth to 5 Matters.
+The above document informs the objectives we want to cover each half term.
 It also sets out our end of year key knowledge and skills in Reception and the minimum expectations for that year group.
 The topics are used to engage and promote the children's interests and needs.

 Birth to 5 matters provides comprehensive guidance, drawing on previous guidance for the Early Years Foundation Stage (EYFS) which has been updated in order to reflect recent research, to meet the needs of practitioners, to respond to current issues in society, to meet the needs of children to today and to lay a strong foundation for their futures.